 Returns a context manager yielding a writable file handle to the global file referenced by the given name.
+File will be created in an atomic manner.

 - sharedFileName (str) A file name matching AbstractJobStore.fileNameRegex, unique within this job store - isProtected (bool) True if the file must be encrypted, None if it may be encrypted or False if it must be stored in the clear.